sanskrit/raw_etexts_english/blogs/manasataramgini/2006-04-11_the-vitihotras-and-kashirajas.md

 +++
-title = "The vItihotras andxa0kashirAjas"
+title = "The vItihotras and kashirAjas"

 +++
 Now we shall narrate the great AkhyAnaM of the vItihotras and the